-Join the Spectrum Center as we host our Welcome Week event: LGBT Queer Welcome Festival!
+Join the Spectrum Center as we host our Welcome Week event: LGBTQ Welcome Festival!
 Meet the faculty & staff on the University of Michigan OUTlist and enjoy free food and activities while getting to know your queer community on campus.
 Everyone is welcome!

 LGBT Graduate Student Mixer

 Welcome (or welcome back) to LGBTQ graduate students!
 Mix and mingle with new and returning students over dinner.
 A welcome will be offered from the Spectrum Center in collaboration with the Rackham Graduate School.
 This is the place to connect with other LGBTQ graduate students at U-M as well as learn about the many LGBTQ resources around U-M and Ann Arbor, MI.